Puvistyne-tech/ParisTranfert/CLOUDFLARE_WORKERS_SETUP.md

-# Cloudflare Deployment Setup
+# Cloudflare Workers Deployment Setup

-This project is configured to deploy to **Cloudflare Workers** or **Cloudflare Pages** using the official [@opennextjs/cloudflare](https://developers.cloudflare.com/workers/framework-guides/web-apps/nextjs/) adapter.
+This project is now configured to deploy to **Cloudflare Workers** using the official [@opennextjs/cloudflare](https://developers.cloudflare.com/workers/framework-guides/web-apps/nextjs/) adapter.

-## ✅ Edge Runtime Configuration

-All routes have been configured with `export const runtime = "edge"` to work with Cloudflare's Edge runtime:
-- ✅ Root layout (`src/app/layout.tsx`)
-- ✅ Locale layout (`src/app/[locale]/layout.tsx`)
-- ✅ API routes (`src/app/api/contact/route.ts`, `src/app/api/reservations/route.ts`)

-This ensures all routes inherit the Edge runtime configuration required for Cloudflare deployment.

 ## What Was Configured